LIVED EXPERIENCE AND GOD AND YOUR RIGHT TO DEFINE YOU

 Only you gets to decide if what somebody says to you or does to you is abuse.
 So you are likely to find anybody disagreeing with you to be guilty of hate.
 The hate may be seen as a hate crime or a crime in some other sense.

 Now nobody can convey exactly who they are to another.
 Even someone looking into your thoughts for a day still does not know much.
 Those who say they know you are exaggerating.
 Society cannot function without pretending we know others well.
+In fact, we make assumptions and deductions that seem to be shown true enough of the time.
+That does not amount to really knowing.

-See what happens when I paste the above and bring God into it.
+See what happens when I reread the above and bring God into it.
 Now we are talking about justice as God has supposedly set it up and his compassion and his empathy.
 And his assessment or judgement of you.

 With lived experience it is held that,